tech-otaku/macos-desktop/MONTEREY.md

 2. Have the script use existing Desktop picture image files in the `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/` and download and place missing Desktop picture image files in a newley-created writable directory say `~/Library/Application Support/AssetsV2/com_apple_MobileAsset_DesktopPicture/Dock`.
 This is the location of `desktoppicture.db`, the database that stores the current Desktop picture.

 3. Have the script use existing Desktop picture image files in the `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/` and prompt the user to download any missing image file via System Preferences > Desktop & Screensaver > Desktop.
 N.B.
 This is how the current version of the script works.

+### Changes in macOS Monterey Developer Beta 2 [21A5268h]

+#### New Desktop Picture Images

+* New Desktop pictures included in the Light and Dark Desktop Category in System Preferences > Desktop & Screensaver > Desktop:
+    * Hello Green (hello Green.heic)
+    * Hello Yellow (hello Yellow.heic)
+    * Hello Orange (hello Orange.heic)
+    * Hello Pink (hello Red.heic)
+    * Hello Purple (hello Purple.heic)
+    * Hello Blue (hello Blue.heic)
+    * Hello Silver (hello Grey.heic)

+* Like other Desktop pictures in the Light and Dark Desktop category, there are options for *Automatic*, *Light (Still)* and *Dark* (Still).

+* The image files are located in the `/System/Library/Desktop Pictures/` directory and do not need to be downloaded via System Preferences.
+These files have existed in this directory in Big Sur since the release of the new 24" iMac, but this is the first time thay've been included in System Preferences > Desktop & Screensaver > Desktop.

 ---